alexqfredrickson/notes/aws/aws.md

 AWS Transfer Family transfers files in and out of S3 and EFS.

 It uses protocols such as SFTP (Secure Shell File Transfer Protocol), AS2 (Application Statement 2), FTPS (File Transfer Protocol Secure), and FTP (File Transfer Protocol).
 Note that the hilariously named SFTP differs from FTPS in that SFTP leverages SSH, whereas FPTS leverages TLS/SSL.

+### Storage Gateway

+AWS Storage Gateway comprises four separate services: S3 File Gateway, FSx File Gateway, Tape Gateway, and Volume Gateway.

+S3 File Gateway is a file interface into S3, that allows retrieval of S3 objects via NFS.

+### CloudTrail

+AWS CloudTrail records actions taken by users, roles, or AWS services.
+It provides:

+  1. An *event history*, a searchable and immutable record of actions taken in the past 90 days
+  2. A *CloudTrail Lake*, which is a managed data lake
+  3. *Trails*, which represent records of AWS activities, are stored in S3, and can be delivered to CloudWatch logs or EventBridge

+CloudTrail *events* are comprised of:

+  1. *Management* events, which is related to actions performed **on** resources, and may consist of security configurations, new device registrations, rule configurations, logging, etc.
+  2. *Data* events, which provide information about the operations performed **within** resources, and may consist of S3 API activities, Lambda executions, CloudTrail `PutAuditEvents`, SNS publish operations, etc.
+  3. *Insight* events, which capture unusual API calls or error rates

 ## General Concepts